Geographic information system: Societal implications

 With the popularization of GIS in decision making, scholars have begun to scrutinize the social and political implications of GIS.
 GIS can also be misused to distort reality for individual and political gain.
+GIS technologies played a central role during the COVID-19 pandemic by enabling public health agencies and researchers to visualize and monitor disease spread in real time.
+The Johns Hopkins University COVID-19 Dashboard became one of the most widely cited GIS applications, demonstrating how web-based spatial data can inform policy and public awareness.

-It has been argued that the production, distribution, utilization, and representation of geographic information are largely related with the social context and has the potential to increase citizen trust in government.
+It has been argued that the production, distribution, use, and representation of geographic information are largely related with the social context and has the potential to increase citizen trust in government.
 Other related topics include discussion on copyright, privacy, and censorship.
 A more optimistic social approach to GIS adoption is to use it as a tool for public participation.

 In education

 At the end of the 20th century, GIS began to be recognized as tools that could be used in the classroom.
 The benefits of GIS in education seem focused on developing spatial cognition, but there is not enough bibliography or statistical data to show the concrete scope of the use of GIS in education around the world, although the expansion has been faster in those countries where the curriculum mentions them.

-GIS seem to provide many advantages in teaching geography because they allow for analyses based on real geographic data and also help raise many research questions from teachers and students in classrooms.
-They also contribute to improvement in learning by developing spatial and geographical thinking and, in many cases, student motivation.
+GIS seems to provide many advantages in teaching geography because it allows for analysis based on real geographic data and also helps raise research questions from teachers and students in the classroom.
+It also contributes to improvement in learning by developing spatial and geographical thinking and, in many cases, student motivation.

+Courses in GIS are also offered by educational institutions.